cocotb/cocotb/docs/source/upgrade-2.0.rst

 Unlike endianness, this could not be changed after construction (setting :attr:`!BinaryValue.binaryRepresentation` has no effect).

-:class:`!LogicArray` does not have a concept of integer representation as a part of its value, it's value is just an array of :class:`!Logic`.
+:class:`!LogicArray` does not have a concept of integer representation as a part of its value, its value is just an array of :class:`!Logic`.
 Integer representation is provided when converting to and from an integer.

 .. note::